 The new-generation multi-mission frigate, derived from the Type 054 (Jiangkai Class), integrates advanced weapons and sensor systems.
-The first frigate in class, Xuzhou (530), was commissioned into service in January 2008 and the last ship is scheduled to enter service in 2015.
+The first frigate in class, Xuzhou (530), was commissioned into service in January 2008 and the last ship entered into service in 2015.

-The Type 054A has a length of 134m and abeam of 16m.
-The standard displacement is 3,600t, while the full displacement is around 4,000t.
+The Type 054A has a length of 134m and a beam of 16m.
+The standard displacement is 3,600t, while the full displacement is approximately 4,000t.
 Each vessel can complement a crew of 165.

 The primary Anti-Surface Warfare (ASuW) system of the Type 054A is the YJ-83 (C-803) sea-skimming anti-ship cruise missile.
 The missile is launched by two quadruple launchers mounted at the mid-ship position.
 The YJ-83 missile can carry a 165kg conventional warhead to an operational range of 250km.

 The main gun fitted on the bow deck is a single-barrel 76mm gun.
 The frigate is armed with two indigenous Type 730 seven-barrel 30mm close-in weapon systems (CIWS) for close-point defence against aerial threats.
 The CIWS can fire 4,600 to 5,800 rounds per minute for a maximum range of 3,000m.

 The anti-submarine warfare (ASW) capabilities are provided by two Type 87 six-tube ASW rocket launchers and tow 324mm YU-7 ASW torpedo launchers.
 Each rocket has a 34kg warhead and can strike under-water targets within the range of 1,200m.